 In October 2017, we entered into certain agreements with Patheon related to the increase of our long-term production capacity for ARIKAYCE.
 The agreements provide for Patheon to manufacture and supply ARIKAYCE for our anticipated commercial needs.
 Under these agreements, we are required to deliver to Patheon the required raw materials, including active pharmaceutical ingredients, and certain fixed assets needed to manufacture ARIKAYCE.
 Patheon's supply obligations will commence once certain technology transfer and construction services are completed.
 Our manufacturing and supply agreement with Patheon will remain in effect for a fixed initial term, after which it will continue for successive renewal terms unless either we or Patheon have given written notice of termination.
 The technology transfer agreement will expire when the parties agree that the technology transfer services have been completed.
 The agreements may also be terminated under certain other circumstances, including by either party due to a material uncured breach of the other party or the other party's insolvency.
 These early termination clauses may reduce the amounts due to the relevant parties.
-The aggregate investment to increase our long-term production capacity, including under the Patheon agreements and related agreements or purchase orders with third parties for raw materials and fixed assets, is estimated to be approximately \$99 million.
+The aggregate investment to increase our long-term production capacity, including under the Patheon agreements and related agreements or purchase orders with third parties for raw materials and fixed assets, is estimated to be approximately \$104 million.

 In October 2016, we entered into the AZ License Agreement, pursuant to which AstraZeneca granted us exclusive global rights for the purpose of developing and commercializing AZD7986 (which we renamed brensocatib).
 In consideration of the licenses and other rights granted by AstraZeneca, we made an upfront payment of \$30.0 million, which was included as research and development expense in the fourth quarter of 2016.
 In December 2020, we incurred a \$12.5 million milestone payment obligation upon first dosing in a Phase 3 clinical trial of brensocatib.
-We are obligated to make a series of additional contingent milestone payments to AstraZeneca totaling up to an additional \$72.5 million upon the achievement of clinical development and regulatory filing milestones.
+Upon the earlier of our notification to AstraZeneca that we intend to file an NDA or releasing an official public statement that we intend to file an NDA, we will owe AstraZeneca an additional \$12.5 million.
+Subsequent to this milestone, we are also obligated to make a series of additional contingent milestone payments totaling up to an additional \$60.0 million upon the achievement of regulatory filing milestones.
 If we elect to develop brensocatib for a second indication, we will be obligated to make an additional series of contingent milestone payments totaling up to \$42.5 million, the first of which occurs at the initiation of a Phase 3 trial in the additional indication.
-We are not obligated to make any additional milestone payments for any additional indications.
-In addition, we have agreed to pay AstraZeneca tiered royalties ranging from a high single-digit to midteens on net sales of any approved product based on brensocatib and one additional payment of \$35.0 million upon the first achievement of \$1 billion in annual net sales.
+We are not obligated to make any additional milestone payments for any approved product based on brensocatib and one additional payment of \$3.0 million upon the first achievement of \$1 billion in annual net sales.
 The AZ License Agreement provides AstraZeneca with the option to negotiate a future agreement with us for commercialization of brensocatib in chronic obstructive pulmonary disease or asthma.